Multi-purpose agricultural facility

-Strathcona County continues with development plans for a multi-purpose agricultural facility—a community centre where residents from across the County can enjoy a variety of agricultural, community and social events.
+The Strathcona County multi-purpose agricultural facility will be a destination where residents from across the County can enjoy a variety of agricultural, community and social events.

 - December 12, 2017 – Council approved $16.1 million for the 2018 budget to complete design layout and servicing of the purchased site, including outdoor amenities.

-- September 12, 2017 – using a detailed site selection process, Council selected a location for the facility.
-The land is currently being secured and not yet announced to the public.
+- September 12, 2017 – following an internal site selection process, Council unanimously selected a location for the facility.
+Administration worked to secure the land purchase leading up to the announcement in March.

 - October 25, 2016 – Council approved the regional facility concept and the purchase and servicing of additional land and outdoor amenities, to allow for future growth to a provincial level facility.